Spoiler-Free Review of Hersheypark Halloween and Dark Nights: Is it Too Scary for Kids?

 -If you're concerned about being too frightened or you're not sure how your kids will react to Dark Nights, try visiting the haunted areas as early in the evening as you can.
 It's definitely less scary when it's still light out.
 Once it gets dark, everything takes on a more ominous tone!

 -I was worried that things would be too gross or gory but I didn't see anything that really made me cringe.
-I didn't even see a lot of fake knives or weapons (I've been in haunted castles where they come running at you with chainsaws and that definitely didn't happen here!).
+I didn't even see a lot of fake knives or weapons.

 -The Haunted Coal Mine was our favorite, and my son and husband went through that one twice (I waited outside for them, which I quickly learned was a mistake as the fog began to roll in and a giant sea creaturish looking fellow emerged in the shadows as I was standing there alone!)

 -Don't forget to hit up your favorite rides!
-We rode the Wild Mouse twice (always a favorite) and you can also ride some of the bigger coasters and Laff Trak in the dark!
+We rode the Wild Mouse twice (always a favorite) and you can also ride some of the bigger coasters and Laff Trak in the dark.
+And I mean, completely in the dark- they even shut off the neon lights.

 -Download the app for easy navigation around the park